HL7/fhir-ipa/input/includes/condition-codes-safety.md

 controls what kind of codes can be used - other national specifications etc will place their own restrictions on the codes.

-Client Applications should be prepared to encounter codes they do not recognise and handle the records accordingly.
+Client Applications should be prepared to encounter codes they do not recognize and handle the records accordingly.
 Servers SHOULD populate Condition.code.coding.display and/or Condition.code.text so that clients can always at least display the condition even if they do not know the codes that are used.